harshsha5/MPC-PETS/README.md

 * If you have written a `CEMOptimizer` class, in this question, you should write another `RandomOptimizer` class.

 ### Q1.2.2
-* Running time of this question for the TAs: 6 hours
+* Running time of this question for the TAs: 30 minutes

 ### Q1.2.7
 * Read though all the questions before you start running this experiment:)